docker/docker-py/README.md

 attach options (`-a`).
 See "Port bindings" and "Using volumes" below for more information on how to create port bindings and volume mappings.

+`volumes_from` and `dns` arguments raise TypeError exception if they are used against v1.10 of docker remote API.
+Those arguments should be passed to `start()` instead.

 ```python
 c.diff(container)
 ```